rxacevedo/docker-clojure/README.md

 - With Docker CLI:

 ```
-docker build -t <username>/clojure-env-docker . && \
+docker build -t rxacevedo/docker-clojure . && \
-docker run -p 80:80 -v $PWD:/code -it <username>/clojure-env-docker
+docker run -it rxacevedo/docker-clojure
 ```

+This will start a REPL session in the container.
+If you'd like to hook into it via Emacs/CIDER, you'll need to add this option to the `project.clj` file first:

+`:repl-options {:host "0.0.0.0"}`

-If you want to start a REPL instead of the actual app, you can do so by adding `repl` to the end of the argument list for `docker run` and exposing/publishing the REPL port like this:
+This will cause the REPL server in the container to listen on all configured NICs instead of just the loopback interface (localhost).
+You can do this by overriding the `CMD` instruction in the `Dockerfile` like this:

-`docker run -p 4001:4001 -v $PWD:/code -it <username>/clojure-env-docker repl`
+`docker run -it -p 4001:4001 -e LEIN_REPL_PORT=4001 rxacevedo/docker-clojure /bin/bash`

-- With Docker Compose CLI:

-To start the the entire service (which is just the one webapp) and attach, just run `docker-compose up`.
+Then just edit the file (you'll probably need to install a text editor such as `vim`) and you're good to go.

 ## License